Visbha06/CS180---Team-Project/README.md

 #### Client-
 The client class is responsible for taking user input and sending that input to the server class to execute the requested command.
 #### ServerTest-
+The purpose of the server test class is to make sure the client is to make sure that it is loading the correct user data and message data.
+This is to ensure that the server is able to send the correct data back to the client.
 #### ClientTest-

 #### ActionInterface-
+The action interface outlines the get value function in the action enum which returns and integer value based on what command is selected.
 #### ActionTestInterface-
+The action test interface outlines the test cases for the actionTest class.
 #### Action-
+The action class is a enum that is used for handling user input and processing user input with the given value.
+It's utilized in the client class for when the user is selecting what action they would like to perform.